Decisions about primary schools for children with disability

 - Where can my child go if he needs some quiet time?

 - How does the school manage the interactions between older and younger students?
-(This question is especially important if you’re considering a school that goes from prep or kindergarten to Year 12.)

 - Does the school have a bus (or other transport) service for students?